Serial-Comma/obsidian-notes/H1 Economics/Definitions/Law of Supply.md

-# Law of supply
+# Law of Supply

-The [[Law of Demand]] states that when the price of a good rises, its quantity supplied will rise.
+The [[Law of Supply]] states that when the price of a good rises, its quantity supplied will rise.
 When its price falls, the quantity supplied will fall too, ceteris paribus.

 There is a direct relationship between price and quantity supplied.
 Diagrammatically, this can be shown as the supply curve having a positive gradient.